-Learners can complete this course on a full time basis over 1 year and a part-time basis over 2 years. .
-Attendance would normally require attendance in person (either in class or on Zoom) on 1 evening per week (6pm to 10pm) and Saturdays (9.30am to 4.30pm) in the academic year.
-The timetable has been structured to optimise the utilisation of online learning via Zoom where this allows, but skills based components do require a certain amount of in person attendance and it is taught using a combination of classroom based and blended learning techniques via Zoom.
-This allows the learner to access classes in person or using on-line facilities.
-In certain skill based modules attendance will be a mandatory requirement.
+Learners can complete this course on a full-time basis over 1 year and a part-time basis over 2 years. .
+Attendance would normally require attendance in person (either in class or on Zoom) on 1 evening per week (6pm to 9pm) and Saturdays (9.30am to 4.30pm) in the academic year.
+The timetable has been structured to optimise the utilisation of online learning via Zoom where this allows, but skills-based components do require a certain amount of in-person attendance and it is taught using a combination of classroom-based and blended learning techniques via Zoom.
+This allows the learner to access classes in person or using online facilities.
+In certain skill-based modules, attendance will be a mandatory requirement.

 Each learner on the full-time route would study and submit for assessment 3 Modules in Semester 1 (30 ECTS), while those on the Part-time Route would submit 2 Modules (20 ECTS) in Semester 1.
 The focus of these modules are designed to provide learners with a fundamental understanding of the Principles and Practices of Clinical Supervision approaches In Semester 1, learners are also taught a 10 ECTS Module on Research Methodologies and Design to support them with their Dissertation Module.
 On the Part-time route, this Research Module is taken in Semester 4.
 The Dissertation Module commences in Semester 1 and is due for completion and submission in Semester 3 for Full-time Students and Semester 5 for Part-time Students.
 In Semester 2, learners on both the Full and Part-time options will complete a total of 20 ECTS of Topic focussed learning as well as completing their Practicum module (10ECTS) and are assessed on this body of work by the end of the same Semester.
 In the Practicum (Work Based Learning) module, learners are required to engage in 100 hours of clinically supervised supervision work.
 This linear module (10 ECTS) and assessment of this occurs on a continuous basis until the end of Semester 3 on the full-time programme and Semester 5 on the Part-time programme.
 Learners engage in structured individual clinical supervision for their practice as trainee Clinical Supervisors across this period and are also supported through internal group supervision.
 In semesters 4 and 5 on the Part-time route, students will continue their Practicum learning, where it is expected students will integrate both theoretical and competency based learning.
 Those students who exit the programme without completion of their Dissertation will be eligible for an Exit Award of a Postgraduate Diploma in Clinical Supervision in Professional Practice, while the Embedded Minor Award of Certificate in Clinical Supervision in Professional Practice will be completed in the first 2 Semesters on the full-time option.
 The structure of both the Full and Part-time options are presented below as well as the Exit Award of PG Diploma in Clinical Supervision in Professional Practice and the Embedded Minor Award of Certificate in Clinical Supervision in Professional Practice.